Factor modelling for high-dimensional functional time series: Simulation Studies

 \subsection{Ordinary case}

-We compare our proposed method based on $\widehat \bM$ with two competing methods based on $\widehat \bM_1$ and $\widehat \bM_2.$ Since our simulation results suggest that $\hat r$ and $\mathcal C(\widehat \bK)$ are insensitive to the choice of $q$ and the maximum lag $k_0,$ we set $q=12$ and $k_0=4$ in our simulations.
+We compare our proposed method based on $\widehat \bM$ with two competing methods based on $\widehat \bM_1$ and $\widehat \bM_2.$ Since our experimental results suggest that $\hat r$ and $\mathcal C(\widehat \bA)$ are generally insensitive to the choice of $q$ (cannot be too small) and $k_0,$ we set $q=12$ and $k_0=4$.
+A sensitivity analysis can be found in Figure~\ref{fig-rob} in Section~\ref{supp.emp} of the Supplementary Material.
 In each setting, we generate $n=100$ serially dependent observations of $p=50,100,200$ functional variables based on $r=4$ functional factors.
 We ran each simulation $100$ times.
-The sample performance of three approaches is examined in terms of their abilities of correctly identifying the number of factors and the estimation accuracy in recovering the factor loading space, respectively measured by the relative frequency estimate for $P(\hat r=r)$ and $\mathcal D \big(\mathcal C(\bK), \mathcal C(\widehat \bK)\big)$ using the correct $r.$ For each of three comparison methods, Figures~\ref{fig1} and \ref{fig2} plot average relative frequencies $\hat r=r$ as the factor strength increases when the factors are strong (i.e., $\delta=0$) and weak with $\delta=0.5$, respectively.
-Figures~\ref{fig3} and \ref{fig4} plot the corresponding average estimation errors for $\mathcal C(\bK).$
+The sample performance of three approaches is examined in terms of their abilities of correctly identifying the number of factors and the estimation accuracy in recovering the factor loading space, respectively measured by the relative frequency estimate for $\pr(\hat r=r)$ and $\mathcal D \big(\mathcal C(\bA), \mathcal C(\widehat \bA)\big)$ using the correct $r.$ For each of three comparison methods, Figure~\ref{fig1} and Figure~\ref{fig3} in Section~\ref{supp.emp} of the Supplementary Material plot average relative frequencies $\hat r=r$ as the factor strength increases when the factors are strong (i.e., $\delta=0$) and weak with $\delta=0.5$, respectively.
+Figure~\ref{fig2} and Figure~\ref{fig4} in Section~\ref{supp.emp} of the Supplementary Material plot the corresponding average estimation errors for $\mathcal C(\bA).$ See also Figure~\ref{fig-cross} in Section~\ref{supp.emp} for the scenario where the idiosyncratic components are cross-correlated.